DevOps Certification Training Course

 Chef is a tool used for Configuration Management and is closely competing with Puppet.
+It is an integral part of DevOps course curriculum.
 Chef is used by many large infrastructure organizations.
 So there is a high possibility that the company in which you are planning to give interview are using it and you may be asked to answer a lot of questions on Chef.
 If you wanna live high on the hog on your Chef interview, trust me when I say this blog on Chef Interview Questions is the key to cracking your interview.
 I have listed out the top, most frequently asked questions after a long discussions with the experts.
 This blog will definitely get you all prepared for your Chef interview.
 Curious to know more about Chef check out this blog series on Chef.

 This Chef Interview Questions blog is a part of parent blog DevOps Interview Questions.
 It includes all the DevOps Stages.